 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 It probably costs about the same as the first Del Amitri album does on Amazon Used And New.

 The Saturday Picture Show‘s close ITV rival The Saturday Show features in Looks Unfamilliar with Emma Burnell, which you can find here.

-Paul also features in The Best Of Looks Unfamiliar alongside Jonny Morris on Jesta Giggle by The Barron Knights, Darrell Maclaine on The Brennan JB7, James Gent on When The Wind Blows by David Bowie, Ros Ballinger on Microsoft Explorapedia, Garreth Hirons on Sweet 75 and Tim on Betamax Video Club talking about Absolute Beginners, which you can hear here.
+Paul also features in The Best Of Looks Unfamiliar alongside Jonny Morris on Jesta Giggle by The Barron Knights, Darrell Maclaine on The Brennan JB7, James Gent on When The Wind Blows by David Bowie, Ros Ballinger on Microsoft Explorapedia, Garreth Hirons on Sweet 75 and Tim on Betamax Video Club talking about Absolute Beginners, which you can find here.

-The Kids From Fame Again didn’t end up on BBC Records And Tapes, but you can read much more about some of the albums that did in Listen With Hamble here.
+The Kids From Fame Again didn’t actually end up on BBC Records And Tapes, but you can read much more about some of the albums that did in Listen With Hamble here.

 © Tim Worthington.